ibm-cloud-docs/cloud-logs/core/ha-dr.md

 {{site.data.keyword.logs_full_notm}} does not back up the data in your {{site.data.keyword.cos_full_notm}} buckets.
 For more information about the disaster recovery strategy for {{site.data.keyword.cos_full_notm}}, see [Cross-Region Endpoints](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-geo), [Data security](/docs/cloud-object-storage?topic=cloud-object-storage-security), [Create a Secure Content Store](/docs/cloud-object-storage?topic=cloud-object-storage-secure-content-store), and [Using replication for business continuity and disaster recovery](/docs/cloud-object-storage?topic=cloud-object-storage-replication-overview#replication-bcdr).

 {{site.data.keyword.logs_full_notm}} does not back up the data in your {{site.data.keyword.en_full_notm}} instance.
 For more information about the disaster recovery strategy for {{site.data.keyword.en_full_notm}}, see [Securing your data in {{site.data.keyword.en_full_notm}}](/docs/event-notifications?topic=event-notifications-en-mng-data) and [Disaster recovery](/docs/event-notifications?topic=event-notifications-en-responsibilities#en-disaster-recovery).

-## Locations
-{: #bcdr-ha-locations}

-For more information about service availability within regions and data centers, see [Service and infrastructure availability by location](/docs/overview?topic=overview-services_region).

 ## Disaster Recovery of an {{site.data.keyword.logs_full_notm}} instance
 {: #bc-dr-disaster}